-During this phase the transportation existing conditions along this corridor will be collected and analyzed.
-Data related to safety, congestion, traffic volumes, transit ridership, among other types of datasets will be used to demonstrate trends and properly assess the existing conditions within the study area.
+The existing transportation conditions along this corridor will be collected and analyzed during this phase.
+Data related to safety, congestion, traffic volumes, and transit ridership, among other types of datasets, will be used to demonstrate trends and properly assess the existing conditions within the study area.
 Moreover, land use, environmental and public health data will be reviewed.
-Also, current local, regional and statewide planning documents relevant to the study area will be reviewed.
-This will inform the existing land use and economic development goals in the study area.
+Also, current local, regional, and statewide planning documents relevant to the study area will be reviewed.
+This will inform the study area's existing land use and economic development goals.